repowiserepowise

 Hotspot analysis is a strong first filter during an incident.
 You are not asking “what is broken?” yet.
 You are asking “what part of the repo is both active and fragile enough to be a likely source?”

-Repowise marks a file as a hotspot when churn and complexity are both high.
+repowise marks a file as a hotspot when churn and complexity are both high.
 That matters in incidents because the failure often comes from recent edits in code that already had a lot of moving parts.
-The architecture docs describe hotspot status alongside ownership and co-change data as first-class signals. (repowise.dev)
+The architecture docs describe hotspot status alongside ownership and co-change data as first-class signals.

 Use that view like this: